oracle/pgql-lang/pages/pgql-1.3-spec.md

 ...
 ```

-Above, the underlying table of the vertex table is `Employees`, wile the alias is `Employee`.
+Above, the underlying table of the vertex table is `Employees`, while the alias is `Employee`.

 All vertex and edge tables are required to have unique names.
 Therefore, if multiple vertex tables use the same underlying table, then at least one of them requires an alias.